-The drafting and adoption of the ITS Deployment Guidelines has been a significant achievement of predecessor projects (Easyway and EIP+, both co-financed by the European Commission).
+The drafting and adoption of the earlier EasyWay ITS Deployment Guidelines was a significant achievement in 2012 of predecessor projects (EasyWay and EIP+, both co-financed by the European Commission).

-The guidelines are provided as a set of 19 separate documents (18 guidelines + introduction document), each consisting of two parts: Part A contains the harmonisation requirements following the must/should/may approach and the comply-or-explain principle while Part B presents the Best Practices for each respective service.
+The EasyWay guidelines of 2012 were provided as a set of 19 separate documents (18 guidelines + introduction document), each consisting of two parts: Part A contains the harmonisation requirements following the must/should/may approach and the comply-or-explain principle while Part B presents the Best Practices for each respective service.

 As the ITS Deployment Guidelines were released in 2012, with an update of Part B taking place in 2015, the need to revise the guidelines emerged.
 A main reason was the entry into force between 2013 and 2017 of the Delegated Regulations for the provision of: road safety relevant traffic information (886/2013), information services for safe and secure parking areas for trucks and commercial vehicle (885/2013), EU-wide real-time traffic information services (2015/962) and EU-wide multimodal travel information (2017/1926), making a revision of the ITS Deployment Guidelines essential, in order to maintain compliance with the regulations.